eleemhui/firmware-scan-service/architecture.md

 ```
 _id        string   CVE ID (e.g. "CVE-042")  — unique by being the _id
 device_ids []string devices on which this CVE has been detected

+The cveID is used as the primary key and this will enforce uniqueness.
+Generating the list of unique CVEs uses the default index to improve performance.

 ```

 ## Behaviour Under High Load